-of Student Services will carry out a risk assessment.
+16.7 Health, wellbeing and support to study: case conference: The Head of Student Services will carry out a risk assessment.
 The Head of Student Services may ask for a meeting and an action plan as in paragraph 16.6.
 If the Head of Student Services believes that there is a high risk to you or to others, then we will hold a case conference, including other staff as appropriate.

 You will normally be invited to that conference, but we may make a decision without your agreement.
 The conference will review the next steps, such as additional support, and may decide to suspend you or recommend that you are withdrawn from your course.
-We will write to you about the outcome, normally within 5 working days.
+We will write to you about the outcome, normally within five working days.

 We will write to you if you are suspended.
-You will be able to return to your studies if we agree that you are fit to study.
+You will be able to return to your studies if we agree that you are subsequently fit to study.
 You will need to provide medical evidence.
 The Head of Student Services will consider this and decide if you are fit to study.
 We may only allow you to return if you agree to a return to study plan or if you attend regular review meetings.
 If you are withdrawn from your course, you can appeal (see paragraph 16.8).

-See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you if you are withdrawn or suspended.
+See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you are withdrawn or suspended.

-16.8 Fitness to study appeals
+16.8 Health, wellbeing and support to study appeals

-You may appeal against a decision to suspend you by emailing appeals@bournemouth.ac.uk within 10 working days of the letter confirming the suspension.
+You may appeal against a decision to suspend you by emailing appeals@bournemouth.ac.uk within ten working days of the letter confirming the suspension.
 An Appeals Panel will review the appeal and will write to you with the decision.
 This decision is final and there can be no further appeal within BU.

 You may appeal against a decision to withdraw you.
-You must write to the Vice-Chancellor within 10 working days.
+You must write to the Vice-Chancellor within ten working days.
 The Vice-Chancellor or a representative will review the appeal and will write to you with the decision.
 This decision is final and there can be no further appeal within BU.

-If you have a complaint about the way that the Fitness to Study Procedure is carried out, you can complain under the Student Complaints Procedure (see paragraph 15).
+If you have a complaint about the way that the Health, Wellbeing and Support to Study: Policy and Procedure is carried out, you can complain under the Student Complaints Procedure (see paragraph 15).